 Murder of an Uncommon Man

-An unexpected call from Riverton, Manitoba in 2007 forced Janet Berg to confront the life and death of her father, Daniel.
-He was found shot dead in a field with a shotgun and the forty-year-old scientist needed to explain why.
-From her home in Seattle, half a continent away, she sifted through musty boxes and her own memories to piece together what happened to Daniel over his last twelve years of estrangement.
-Poring over scribbled notes and emails, police reports, and her father’s well-worn Bible, she uncovered a life that ended in one of two ways.
-The key to solving his murder lay in two crime scenes with the same suspects and victim.
-As she put the last pieces of the puzzle into place, a call from Riverton confirmed her suspicions: the killer had taken her next victim and a second family was helpless to stop her.
-Janet’s memoir chronicles the life and death of her father, from his youth in 1950s Saskatchewan to unravelling the mystery of his death ten years afterwards.
+An unexpected call from Riverton, Manitoba, in 2007 forced Janet Berg to confront her father Daniel's life and death.
+A farmer found him dead in a field with a shotgun, and the forty-year-old scientist needed to explain why.
+From her home in Seattle, half a continent away, she sifted through musty boxes and her memories to piece together what happened to Daniel during his last twelve years of estrangement.
+Poring over scribbled notes, emails, police reports, and her father’s well-worn Bible, she uncovered a life that ended in one of two ways.
+The key to solving his murder lay in two crime scenes involving the same suspects and victim.
+As she placed the final pieces of the puzzle, a call from Riverton confirmed her suspicions: the killer had taken her next victim, and a second family was helpless to stop her.
+Janet’s memoir chronicles the search for her father’s killer and her own identity.